Boost Productivity in Your Manufacturing Unit with These Tips

 3. Regular maintenance of machinery

-Even if you have installed new machinery, suitable maintenance is required on a regular basis.
+Even if you have installed new machinery, suitable maintenance is necessary on a regular basis.

-For example, if you own a fibre manufacturing unit, after every round of material feed and spin, workers are required to clean up the feed rollers, collection bin and other parts of the machine thoroughly.
+For example, if you own a fibre manufacturing unit, after every round of material feed and spin, workers will clean up the feed rollers, collection bin and other parts of the machine thoroughly.

 The reason is feed material deposition around the machine’s corners.